utthawit/capstone/README.md

 ## Problem Statement:
 Leveraging Satellite-Based Data for Daily Air Quality Forecasting in Major Thai Cities

-## Excusive Summary:
-This project aims to develop a robust and accurate air quality forecasting model for major cities in Thailand.
-By harnessing the power of satellite-derived data from 2024 data, we seek to improve the accuracy of air quality predictions.
-This will enable authorities and individuals to make informed decisions and take proactive measures to mitigate the adverse impacts of air pollution.

 ## Project Goal:
 To develop a robust and accurate air quality forecasting model leveraging satellite-derived hotspot data, meteorological parameters, and ground-level air quality measurements.